Weather Hazards in the UK

 The UK sometimes experiences heat waves.
 These are extended periods of hot weather.
 During these periods, levels of air pollution can increase, leading to people experiencing respiratory (breathing) problems.
 The tourist industry benefits from this type of weather.
 Extended heat waves can lead to droughts (lack of rainfall (precipitation).

 Cold conditions occur if the usual depressions (low-pressure systems) are not passing over the UK, as happened during the winter of 2014-15 and the Beast from the East cold spell.
-Cold snaps lead to schools and businesses closing, causing significant problems for the transport network.
+Cold snaps lead to schools and businesses closing, causing significant disruptions to the transportation network.
 Death can occur due to low temperatures, and injuries occur from people slipping and falling.